Know before you Go – Uganda Travel Tips and Practical Advice

 Traveling to Africa is unlike any other trip you have ever taken, it is best to be prepared.
 Read books, read local newspapers, watch a few National Geographic Films, you might want to watch Gorillas in the Mist, or Out of Africa to get you ready for your Safari in Africa.

 Practical Advice for Packing for Uganda- and the most practical is that you do not pack the kitchen sink – keep it down to the essentials starting with the reason you are coming to Uganda for.
-That can determine even the type of suitcase that you will need and use.
+That can decide even the type of suitcase that you will need and use.

 If you are coming for a Safari – you will need to pack differently than if you are coming as a volunteer or business visitor – however every visitor while visiting Uganda should make plans to spend a few days in the African Wild even on a mini-safari.